Misha Antonich has been tenured at CCSF since fall 2011. He's been teaching at SFSU since fall 2013. He previously taught at SFSU from 2004-2005.

 Gina Baleria brings extensive experience as an award-winning journalist, project manager, writer, and digital communications strategist to San Francisco State University.

 John Barsotti, Ph.D. has taught in the BECA department for more than 35 years, mentoring students in audio production and sound design.
+Dr. Barsotti will be on sabbatical for the Fall 2017 semester.

 Arthur Asa Berger is Professor Emeritus of Broadcast and Electronic Communication Arts at San Francisco State University, where he taught from 1965 to 2003